winesapOS/winesapOS/README.md

 ### Wi-Fi or Bluetooth Not Working

-**Challenge: If Wi-Fi or Bluetooth is not working and Windows is installed, it could be from fast startup being enabled and/or Windows Hibernating.**
+**Challenge: If Wi-Fi or Bluetooth is not working and Windows is installed, it could be from fast startup being enabled and/or Windows hibernating.**

 **Solutions:**

 - Macs
     - Refer to the [Apple Intel Macs](#apple-intel-macs) guide to install the correct driver and/or firmware.
 - Windows
-    - Refer to the [Windows Boot](#windows-boot) guide to disable fast startup.
+    - Refer to the [Windows Boot](#windows-boot) guide to disable fast startup and hibernation.

 ### Available Storage Space is Incorrect